Privacy Policy

 • Data Transfer to recipients outside the European Economic Area (EEA)

 If necessary, we may also transfer your data to recipients outside the EEA, in particular to the United States of America (“US”).
-If, as in the case of the US, the level of data protection lags behind the level of data protection within the EU, we provide suitable guarantees within the meaning of Art.
-46 GDPR.
-This may include the agreement of standard contractual clauses of the EU Commission and, if necessary, additional measures to ensure an adequate level of data protection.
+If the level of data protection within a third country lags the level of data protection within the EU, we provide suitable guarantees within the meaning of Art.
+45 et seq.
+GDPR.
+This may include relying on an adequacy decision of the European Commission as e.g. adopted for the US (Data Privacy Framework), the agreement of standard contractual clauses of the EU Commission and, if necessary, additional measures to ensure an adequate level of data protection.
 In individual cases, we make the transfer to third countries dependent on your consent to this data transfer in accordance with Art.
 49(1)(1)(a) GDPR.

 • No automated individual decision-making